 This implies the more recognizable mixture for the likelihood of the covariate observations,

-To identify the covariates that are important for the formation of clusters we consider the variable selection approach described in Papathomas {\it et al.} (2012), which is inspired from Chung \& Dunson (2009).
+To identify the covariates that are important for the formation of clusters we consider the variable selection approach described in Papathomas et al. (2012), which is inspired from Chung and Dunson (2009).
 In summary, consider cluster specific binary indicators, $\gamma_{p}^{c}$, so that $\gamma_{p}^{c}=1$ when covariate $x_{.p}$ is important for allocating subjects to cluster $c$; otherwise $\gamma_{p}^{c}=0$.
-Denote with $\pi_{p}(x_{ip})$ the proportion of times covariate $x_{.p}$ takes the value $x_{ip}$ in the whole sample.
+Denote by $\pi_{p}(x_{ip})$ the marginal probability that covariate $x_{.p}$ takes the value $x_{ip}$, $P(x_{.p}=x_{ip})$.
+Note that caution should be exercised when interpreting this probability, as it is linked to the sampling frame.
 The probability that covariate $x_{.p}$ is observed as $x_{ip}$, when subject, $i$, belongs to cluster $c$, is written as,